Whyzanet/WhyzaGC/README.md

 I found that the post was quite old and decided I would rewrite from scratch the required code to not only gain OLED functionality with the Mightohm, but also a few other features I desired.

-I upgraded the Featherwing OLED to the 128x64 version which you will need if you are to use this code as I not only make use of all the available screen real estate, the 128 x 64 OLED uses a different driver to the 128 x 32 OLED.
+I upgraded the Featherwing OLED to the 128x64 version which you will need if you are to use this code as I not only make use of all the available screen real estate, the 128 x 64 OLED also uses a different driver to the 128 x 32 OLED.

 ## Features: